ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 38: EXT.
 CHURCH PARKING LOT

-_Mac_ sits alone as the rest of the kids' parents pick them up from Youth Group.
-He watches everyone and their families go into their various mini vans.
+_Mac_ sits alone on the picnic table near the parking lot as the rest of the crew's parents pack up.
+Jerry helps by folding the chairs and asks for a hand.

 The _Youth Pastor_ notices _Mac_ sitting alone and joins him on the stoop.

 **JERRY**

 > Mac, you seem deep in thought.
-Can I sit?

 **MAC**